GetLightBite/StriveSDK_iOS/README.md

 - You can find the tutorial project at `tutorial_app/StriveCameraTutorial.xcodeproj`.
 Open it with Xcode, and let's get going!

 2. Drag `Strive.framework` into your project.
 Make sure "Copy items if needed" is checked.
-It might take like 10 seconds for the framework to appear in the project directory.
+It may take ~10 seconds for the framework to appear in the project directory.
 ![Alt Text](http://imgur.com/RvQLqJf.gif)